Summary Statement

 Medical Reasons

 Free transport may be provided on medical grounds where the Consultant Paediatrician or other medical professional certifies that transport is recommended.
-It should be noted that transport is only provided to the nearest available school (See Parental Preference).
+It should be noted that transport is only provided to the nearest suitable school (See Parental Preference).
 Transport granted on this basis will be reviewed regularly and withdrawn when the need ceases.

 Other general principles applicable to all previous sections